• Skip to primary navigation

 Pasta fagioli soup

 I love this Italian Wedding Soup with the beautiful green escarole lettuce in it.
 It can be made with or without pasta.
-Your choice if you would like to make it lower carb.
+It's your choice if you would like to make it lower carb.
 The meatballs are tender and so flavorful.
 Delicious!

 Primary Sidebar